TheKeepCode/redalert/README.md

 * This script can only read from the primary monitor
 * The function `pyautogui.locate` does not see colors, so "Bad" and "Terrible" will both alarm
 * The images that are included with this script called "terrible.png" and "neutral.png" may not work if you have changed how these appear in your game client - overwrite or include new images as you deem appropriate
+* This script must be run from the same working directory - it must be `python3 main.py --options args` and not `python3 C:\Users\Desktop\etc\main.py --options args`